ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _Edgefield advertiser._](https://chroniclingamerica.loc.gov/lccn/sn84026897/1881-04-21/ed-1/seq-5)

 #### 1881-04-21 &middot; Edgefield, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ail to thenr: . .
+e now avail to thenr: . .
 But if the page of truth they sought,
 Or comfort to tEo mourner brought,
 Taese hands a .richer meed shall claim